WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

 Ensure the app efficiently processes large numbers of expenses or file imports without noticeable delays.

 ### Reporting Interface Usability:
-Validate that the reporting interface is intuitive, with buttons to generate and compare reports.
+Validate that the reporting interface is intuitive, with buttons to generate reports.

-###Data Integrity:
+### Data Integrity:
-Confirm that all displayed and stored data accurately reflects the user’s inputs, calculations, and imported files.
+Confirm that all displayed and stored data accurately reflects the user’s inputs and calculations.